10 August 2018

-Introduction to Structural Equation Modeling Framework: Confirmatory Factor Analysis with Mplus
+Introduction to Structural Equation Modeling: Confirmatory Factor Analysis with Mplus

-The course focuses on Measurement Models and their application in the broader Structural Equation Modeling (SEM) Framework.
-We will show how a theoretical model represented through measurement models can be applied to empirical data and estimations for its fit can be derived.
-Confirmatory Factor Analysis (CFA) as an important and basic aspect of the SEM-framework is the core learning aspect of this course and as such a necessary preparation for the courses “Understanding and Modelling Measurement Error in Social Surveys” and “Testing Survey Data for Measurement Equivalence Across Countries and Time” in the subsequent weeks.
-CFA is also a necessary conceptual precondition to understanding and application of the structural aspect of SEM, path modeling.
-Therefore, the content deals with concepts and applications of CFA such as proving the construct validity and reliability of a measurement model and the interpretation of calculated results.
-The topics addressed in the course include different modeling techniques of CFA: single measurement models, Simultaneous CFA (SCFA), the Multiple Group Comparison of the CFA (MGCFA), the higher-order CFA - and if the time resources allow it - also Longitudinal Models.
-The course will introduce participants to practical examples involving the commonly used SEM software package Mplus.
-For data preparation we will use mainly SPSS, but we will also be able to accommodate needs of STATA-users.
+The course focuses on measurement models and their application within the Structural Equation Modeling (SEM) framework.
+We will show how a theoretical model, represented by measurement models, can be applied to empirical data and how to assess its fit to the data through the measurements' covariance matrix.
+Confirmatory Factor Analysis (CFA) is an important and basic aspect of the SEM-framework and its understanding and application to data is the core learning aspect of this course.
+Also, CFA is a necessary conceptual precondition to understand and apply the structural aspect of SEM, path modeling.
+Therefore, the course deals with concepts and applications of CFA such as assessing construct validity and reliability of a measurement model as well as the interpretation of calculated results.
+The topics addressed in the course include different modeling techniques of CFA such as single measurement models, simultaneous CFA (SCFA), the Multiple Group Comparison of the CFA (MGCFA), and the higher-order CFA.
+If time permits on the last day, we can peak into topics as CFA with categorical data, path-modeling, how to handle missing data, or longitudinal analysis.
+Throughout the course we will work on examples provided by the lecturers using the popular SEM software package Mplus.
+For data preparation we accommodate needs of SPSS- or Stata-users.

-- work with models that involve a complex structure of variables and their relationships to each other;
+- work with models that involve a complex structure of variables involving latent concepts and their relationships to each other;

 - have a strong deductive framework and want to verify theoretical assumptions derived from substantive theories;